bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 to other QM methods.
 You can find information about GPW here: https://www.cp2k.org/quickstep

 Basis functions described in the Gaussian type orbitals for each element are supplied through the basis set file.
 For the basis set, multiple choices are available.
-Section x will give an overview of these choices.
+The :ref:`ref_basis_sets` section of the guide will give an overview of these choices.
 Likewise the pseudopotentials for using with plane waves must also be supplied.

 The exchange-correlation (XC) functional within DFT contains approximations which make